ifding/ml-system-design/ANN.md

 - For example, an image collection would be represented as a table with one row per indexed photo.
 Each row contains information such as an image identifier and descriptive text.
 - Rows can be linked to entries from other tables as well, such as an image with people in it being linked to a table of names.
 - The trained Text embedding (word2vec) or convolutional neural net (CNN) models can generate high-dimensional vectors.
 These representations are much more powerful and flexible than a fixed symbolic representation, as we’ll explain in this post.
-- These new representations cann't be queried with SQL.
+- These new representations can not be queried with SQL.
 First, the huge inflow of new multimedia items creates billions of vectors.
 Second, finding similar entries means finding similar high-dimensional vectors, which is inefficient if not impossible with standard query languages.

 Most often, we are interested in finding the most similar vectors.
 This is called k-nearest neighbor (KNN) search or similarity search and has all kinds of useful applications.

-However, a nearest neighbor search is only a part of the process for many applications.
+However, the nearest neighbor search is only a part of the process for many applications.
 For applications doing search and recommendation, the potential candidates from the KNN search are often combined with other facets of the query or request, such as some form of filtering, to refine the results.

 > The solution is to integrate the nearest neighbor search with filtering: https://github.com/vespa-engine/vespa